-- Manage and support all SGA graduate executives; - Define broad SGA vision, goals with USC President; organize weekly team meeting together (including SGA Executives and the Dean of Student Development); - Play a leading role in shared governance, participating at Faculty Senate, Board of Trustees meetings and Student Senate meetings (when needed); - Consult and coordinate regularly with the Dean of Student Development; - Interact directly with the President of the University and Vice-President of Security, Operations and Student Services; - Engage and interact with staff, faculty and trustees, always striving to represent the student body and in particular graduate student concerns; - Collaborate with GSC to plan graduate-student-specific academic and social events; - Host Town Hall meetings, inviting administration, faculty, and students; - Nominate SGA-mandated committee co-chairs in collaboration with USC President;
+• Manage and support all SGA Graduate Executives;

-- Hold a minimum of five office hours split between SGA Office and Graduate Student Lounge each week during the academic year; - Coordinate the selection process for the GSC Honorary Award for a faculty member, staff member, and graduate student and present award at the Commencement Ceremony; - Coordinate nomination process and election of Graduate Commencement Speaker; - Work all joint USC / GSC co-sponsored events, including Back-to-School party, determined at the start of the year; - Participate in Fall and Spring Orientation and Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA.
+- Define broad SGA vision, goals with USC President; organize weekly team meeting together (including SGA Executives and the Dean of Student Development); - Play a leading role in shared governance, participating at Faculty Senate, Board of Trustees meetings and Student Senate meetings (when needed); - Consult and coordinate regularly with the Dean of Student Development; - Interact directly with the President of the University and Vice-President of Security, Operations and Student Services; - Engage and interact with staff, faculty, and trustees, always striving to represent the student body and in particular graduate student concerns; - Collaborate with GSC to plan graduate-student-specific academic and social events; - Host Town Hall meetings, inviting administration, faculty, and students; - Nominate SGA-mandated committee co-chairs in collaboration with USC President; - Hold a minimum of five office hours split between SGA Office and Graduate Student Lounge each week during the Academic Year; - Coordinate the selection process for the GSC Honorary Award for a faculty member, staff member, and graduate student and present award at the Commencement Ceremony; - Coordinate nomination process and election of Graduate Commencement Speaker; - Work all joint USC / GSC co-sponsored events, including Back-to-School party, determined at the start of the year; - Participate in Fall and Spring Orientation and Orientation training; - Participate in SGA trainings and retreats and transition training with new SGA team in May; - Maintain information and transition manual for present and future SGA.

-- €750 stipend each semester: - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to \notin 40; - Access to the SGA Office, including a workstation, printing rights and a university phone line.

-- Delegates work effectively; - Interested in meeting with and coordinating with all University constituencies; - · Manages multiple tasks well and efficiently; - · Open-minded and innovative; - Welcomes opportunities to address groups and speak publicly.
+- Delegates work effectively; - Interested in meeting with and coordinating with all University constituencies; - Manages multiple tasks well and efficiently; - Open-minded and innovative; - Welcomes opportunities to address groups and speak publicly.